Terms of Business

 Any booking WHETHER AGREED & CONFIRMED VERBALLY, ELECTRONICALLY OR IN WRITTEN CORRESPONDENCE will form a legally binding contract subject to the following terms and conditions of the booking.

 1.1 This contract is negotiated by the Agent and is made between the Purchaser and the Artist.
 In this respect, the Agent is acting as an employment agent in issuing this contract and will not be held responsible for a breach of this contract howsoever caused.
 The parties to this agreement agree to submit all disputes arising under this agreement to the exclusive jurisdiction of the courts of England and Wales.

-2.2 The fact that the Contract has not been signed or returned is not sufficient to invalidate the booking or acceptance of these terms.
+2.2 If the Contract has not been signed or returned this is not sufficient to invalidate the booking or acceptance of these terms.
 Failure to return a signed contract within the stated time-frame automatically deems this agreement as valid & binding between both parties.

 2.3 Any Rider, technical or otherwise, attached to this Contract is deemed a part of the agreement and signing of this contract also covers its content.

 2.4 The Purchaser agrees to provide a full itinerary including names, addresses and phone numbers of the promoter/venue(s), also arrival times, soundcheck/line-check details, door open times and performance times – to be received no later than 2 weeks before the show date.